embark-framework/embark-site/source/tutorials/token_factory_1.md

 ![Dashboard Code](token_factory_1/dashboard.png)

+To exit the dashboard you can type 'exit' in the console or press CTRL+C.

 {% note warn if you can't use the dashboard %}
 In some system setups there are difficulties using the dashboard, if that's your case or if you prefer to simply see the logs you can run embark with the dashboard disabled `embark run --nodashboard `
 {% endnote %}